 • Squatting to urinate or urinating indoors

-Each veterinarian will have a preferred course of treatment and will advise you on which will be the most effective for your dog.
+Your veterinarian will advise you on the course of treatment that will be the most effective for your dog.
 And once you leave the vet, there are a number of things you can do at home to help your dog deal with arthritis.

 READ MORE ⇒ Could A Wheelchair Help Your Dog?